isomerpages/mlaw-lsb/notice-and-announcements/notice/_posts/2019-02-19-lsb-exams-to-be-held-on-friday-24th-may-2019-cadastral-law.md

 number T08GB0026H.
 Include your name for reference when making payment.<br>

-iii.
-For candidates applying to sit for the cadastral law exam*, completed applications and fees must reach the Registrar by the **closing date Tuesday, 23rd April 2019**.<br>
+3. For candidates applying to sit for the cadastral law exam*, completed applications and fees must reach the Registrar by the **closing date Tuesday, 23rd April 2019**.<br>

-iv.
-I would appreciate it if you could let interested persons know of the contents of this Notice.
+4. I would appreciate it if you could let interested persons know of the contents of this Notice.
 Thank you.

 <sup>*</sup>First time candidates are required to possess at least one year’s post-graduate practical experience in survey practices before registering to sit for the cadastral law examinations.
 To ensure candidates have sufficient practical experience in surveying practice, candidates are required to submit a log book with their application as proof of their one year’s past practical experience.
 Please refer to LSB’s Notice 17th February 2014.<br>